 With a carbon steel wok, you can still order take-out if you really want to, but you will also have the option of making your own Asian meals at home.

 Check out my favorite wok setup.
-The Eastman Outdoor Wok is a home run for any household that enjoys cooking outdoors.
+The Eastman Outdoor Wok at Amazon is a home run for any household that enjoys cooking outdoors.
 The best part is, you can find it at Amazon RIGHT NOW, and it’s practically a steal.